 Hackney cafés and bars

 There’s a real café culture to be embraced here, with quality coffee shops often doubling up as vegan food markets, bicycle repair workshops and record stores.
 Lots open late-night, too, for poetry readings, board games and band jam sessions.
-Speaking of after-dark escapades, the bars in Hackney are varied, with watering holes spanning faded boozers, drag clubs, and DJ-ed underground dens.
+Speaking of after-dark escapades, the bars in Hackney vary, with watering holes spanning faded boozers, drag clubs, and DJ-ed underground dens.

 Then there’s the hypnotic markets, which bring all walks of life together.
 Hackney Flea Market, Broadway Market and Ridley Road are three of the best, packed to the brim with stalls selling fruit and veg, handmade jewellery and retro prints.
 In fact, we can’t mention Hackney without paying homage to its vintage wares.
 The best dedicated stores can be found in Dalston, with visitors spending hours trawling the treasures in Oxfam on Kingsland Road.